 Type of Drug Charges

 Alabama law outlines penalties for a wide range of narcotics crimes.
-Selling tends to be punished more harshly than possession and trafficking is punished more harshly than selling.
+Selling tends to be punished more harshly than possession, and trafficking is punished more harshly than selling.
 Narcotics charges might include:

 Drug possession is the simplest drug crime.
 It includes possessing any kind of controlled substance other than marijuana, for which there are separate charges.
 Alabama is particularly harsh for possession: the possession of any amount of any controlled substance, other than an amount smaller than is specified in Schedule V, is a Class D felony.
 Even possession of drug paraphernalia, such as bongs, pipes, glass tubes, syringes, needles, and other projects, is a a Class A misdemeanor.